 Hello friends of Simple-Earth

 It’s been a while since the last post, or at least for you guys on the public-side of the web.
 I thought it well to give some information about that in this post.
-Let’s get into it with a sort of FAQ’like format, because it feels good for the mood today.
-Simple-Earth’s Mode of Operation can easily be explained like this.
+I can “FAQ” Simple-Earth’s Mode of Operation like this.

 What is Simple-Earth again?